titanh3art/yt-audiophile/README.md

 # YouTube Audiophile

-A Chrome extension that lets you enjoy YouTube videos as audio-only, saving bandwidth while you listen to music or podcasts.
+A Chrome extension that lets you enjoy YouTube videos as audio-only, saving bandwidth while you listen to music or podcasts, and perfect for workplaces where you want to only listen without visuals. ♫⋆｡♪

 ## Features

 - Listen to YouTube content without watching videos
-- Reduces data usage by playing in lowest quality
+- Hides the video from view and plays in lowest quality in the background to save bandwidth
 - Easy toggle switch next to the YouTube logo
 - Quick keyboard shortcut (Ctrl+Shift+A)
 - Remembers your preference across sessions